 How can this risk be managed?
 Wouldn’t it be better to take a risk if the probability of the product’s success was known?
 Isn’t it better to launch a product which has a clear market demand?

-These questions lead us to understanding the need to validate product ideas and know how to do market validation.
+These questions lead us to understand the need to validate product ideas and know how to do market validation.
 If launching a product is a risk, knowing how to validate the market for the product reduces the risk.
-Thus, the need to validate product ideas can be seen effectively through the prism of risk reduction.

 How to Validate Your Product Idea?